ThomasCarroll/htqc/r_course/introToR_Day2.md

 R scripts allow us to save and reuse custom functions we have written.
 To run the code from an R script we can use the **source()** function with the name of the R script as the argument.

-The file **dayOfWeek.r** contains a simple R script to tell you what day it is after your marathon R coding session.
+The file **dayOfWeek.r** in the "scripts" directory contains a simple R script to tell you what day it is after your marathon R coding session.

 ```
 #Contents of dayOfWeek.r